top of page

 Exhibits

-Exhibits - Manistee Ranch
+Touring Manistee Ranch

 The house at Manistee Ranch is an exhibit in itself.
 It is a fully-furnished, historic home complete with the period furnishings and décor.
 Many of the pieces of furniture are original and were in the house when the Sands family lived there.